Unified.to

 • they require deterministic tool execution

-• they depend on fresh, real-time data
+• they depend on real-time data

 • they must safely perform actions